makersacademy/news-summary-challenge/README.md

 To run: node node_modules/http-server/bin/http-server

+## Approach

+Used Guardian API to create simple News Headlines and article summary static web app.
+Used Boostrap for CSS

+Focused on keeping code short & simple.
+Used testing for everything apart from features.

+If I had more time...
+- Show type of news
+- Add search function based on type of news

 # News Summary challenge

 * Challenge time: rest of the day and weekend, until Monday 9am.